mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 nothing # hide
 ```

-In this step, we employ the largest normalized residual test, guided by the analysis outlined in [[2, Sec.
-5.7]](@ref PMUSEReferenceTutorials).
+In this step, we employ the largest normalized residual test, guided by the analysis outlined in [aburbook; Sec.
+5.7](@cite).
 To be more precise, we compute all measurement residuals in the rectangular coordinate system based on the obtained estimate of state variables:
 ```math
     r_{i} = z_i - h_i(\hat {\mathbf x}), \;\;\; i \in \mathcal{M}.
 ```